 - what to do on the day of the game – for example, recognising the injury, checking symptoms, removing the child from play, and seeking medical advice

-- follow-up procedures – for example, following the sport’s or club’s return to play protocol.
+- how to return to play after a concussion – for example, following the sport’s or club’s return to play protocol.

 Long-term effects of concussion